The Met: Live in HD, at Teatro Vallarta

 - Since the operas are broadcast live, arriving on time is strongly recommended.
 Tickets are available at Teatro Vallarta's box office and through Ticketmaster Mexico.
 Teatro Vallarta is located at Uruguay 184 in Puerto Vallarta's El Centro, across from the Ley supermarket and a short walk from the Malecón.

-- Vallarta Lifestyles Managing Editor, Paco Ojeda, offers free, introductory talks at Teatro Vallarta in English and Spanish, prior to every opera performance.
+- Vallarta Lifestyles Managing Editor, Paco Ojeda, offers free, introductory talks at Teatro Vallarta in English, one hour prior to every opera performance.
 More information about the talks and other topics related to the opera broadcasts and classical music performances in Puerto Vallarta and Mexico, can be found in his dedicated bilingual newsletter.
 You can subscribe to his free newsletter by clicking here.